michaelusner/Home-Device-Controller/README.md

 * install node.js and the packages
 * Execute >node main.js
 * GET and POST according to the descriptions in the main.js file

+TODO:
+* Use the async.retry function to retry failed requests (though it seems reliable enough for now as is)
+* Security for controlling remotely
+* Android app?